How to Write an Introduction Paragraph

 The introductory paragraph of any essay is where you will, ideally, capture your reader’s attention.
 Whether you’re writing an argumentative, persuasive essay for a debate class or creating a poetic piece of descriptive writing, the opening paragraph should invite the reader in and make the purpose of your essay clear.
-Depending on the complexity of your essay assignment, there are a few methods you can try to make your essay introduction strong, powerful and engaging.
+Depending on the complexity of your essay assignment, there are a few methods for how to write an introduction paragraph to make it clear, strong and engaging.

 Establishing Voice and Point of View

-When writing an essay, it’s important to determine your point of view and use it consistently.
+In learning how to write an introduction paragraph, it’s important to determine your point of view and use it consistently.
 The most common POVs in essay writing are the following:

-- First-person POV.
+- How to write an introduction paragraph with First-person POV.
 Commonly used in narrative essays, the first-person POV includes lots of “I” statements and personal connection to the subject matter.
 For example, “In this essay, I will describe the most memorable moment of my childhood.”

-- Third-person POV (omniscient).
+- How to Write an Introduction Paragraph with Third-person POV (omniscient).
 The third-person POV never includes “I” statements.
 Instead, the writer uses a neutral (or “omniscient”) voice that avoids personal statements and focuses on facts and/or descriptions.
 For example, “This essay will argue that children should be allowed to choose their own bedtimes.”

-Once you decide on the appropriate POV, you should stick to it throughout your entire essay.
+Once you decide on how to write your introduction the appropriate POV, you should stick to it throughout your entire essay.
 In other words, avoid using an “I” statement in the introduction, only to switch to a neutral third-person POV in the body paragraphs.
-Your introduction is the place to establish the voice you’ll be using in the essay, so the first step is making sure you’re clear on which voice to use!
+Your introduction is the place to establish the voice you’ll be using in the essay, so when figuring out how to write an introduction paragraph, make sure the first step is making sure you’re clear on which voice to use!

 Once you’ve established your POV, you can decide which opening technique you’d like to use to capture your audience’s attention and introduce your essay subject:

-- Question.
+- How to Write an Introduction Paragraph: Question.
 Asking a rhetorical question will engage your readers and get them to relate to your topic.
 For example, “Can you recall your very first childhood memory?”

-- Anecdote.
+- How to Write an Introduction Paragraph: Anecdote.
 Telling a very brief story that relates to your essay subject can help get your audience interested.
 Focus on something you can communicate in two or three sentences; the anecdote will lose steam if it goes on for half a page.

-- Quotation.
+- How to Write an Introduction Paragraph: Quotation.
 A relevant quotation can help get your reader thinking about and relating to your subject matter.
 Be sure to always properly credit your source using the author’s or speaker’s full name.

-- Small to Large.
+- How to Write an Introduction Paragraph: Small to Large.
 Start with a very small detail or fact; then, relate it to something larger.
 For example, “On average, Americans use about a gallon of water every time they brush their teeth, which means we’re losing 600 million gallons down the drain in this country every day.”

-- Large to Small.
+- How to Write an Introduction Paragraph: Large to Small.
 Start with a larger fact; then, narrow it down to something smaller and more relatable.
 “Water scarcity affects nearly 3 billion people every single day, but average Americans waste a gallon down the drain every time they brush their teeth.”

 Once you’ve gained your audience’s attention with one of the above techniques, you can move into stating the purpose of your essay.
 For an expository or persuasive essay, this can be your thesis statement.
 The thesis statement is typically one sentence that clearly summarizes what your paper is about and/or what you’re trying to prove.
 Narrative and/or descriptive essays don’t always have a formal thesis statement, but they should still make clear in the opening what the essay will cover.
-Here are some examples of purpose setting for each type of essay.
+Here are some examples of how to write an introduction paragraph with purpose setting for each type of essay.
 Note the different POVs!

 - Expository: “This essay will tell you all you need to know about the science behind creating childhood memories.”